-San Antonio has no shortage of tourist attractions.
-The Alamo.
-The Riverwalk.
-Sea World.
-Fiesta Texas.
-Enchiladas.
-But if you’re a native Texan, chances are you’ve already done all of these.
-I still recommend going back.
-BUT – if you’re looking to experience a different side of San Antonio, I’ve got your direction – SOUTH.
+San Antonio has no shortage of tourist attractions: the Alamo, the Riverwalk, enchiladas, etc...but if you’re a native Texan, chances are you’ve already done all of these.
+If you’re looking to experience a different side of San Antonio, head south of the well-traveled downtown to Southtown, San Antonio’s burgeoning art district packed with restaurants, art galleries, history and hipsters.

-If you’re looking for a way to navigate all of this, hop on a B cycle – San Antonio’s bike share program.
+If you’re looking for a way to navigate all of the stops in town, hop on a B cycle – San Antonio’s bike share program.
 A simple fee gets you a bike all day with multiple stations all over the city.
-It is easy and fun.
-Seriously.
-And you can explore parts of the city that you never knew of such as the newly remodeled parts of the riverwalk.
+It is seriously easy and fun!
+And you can explore parts of the city that you never knew of such as the newly remodeled parts of the Riverwalk or ride through the San Antonio Missions Historical Park.